egc112/OpenWRT-egc-add-on/patches/Severe performance degradation for IPQ806x-3.md

 `drivers/net/ethernet/stmicro/stmmac/stmmac_main.c` and `
 drivers/net/ethernet/stmicro/stmmac/stmmac.h` seems to have introduced a bug for the krait cores which started wasting many CPU cycles re-arming the hrtimer.

-Commit:
+See commit:
 <https://github.com/torvalds/linux/commit/d5a05e69ac6e4c431c380ced2b534c91f7bc3280>

-This patch reverts this commit.
+The included patch reverts this commit.
 This patch is a workaround as there could be unwanted side effects, the devs are studying on a proper solution, but in the mean time you can try this.